ZackTanCZ/Expenses_Analysis/PBI_DB.md

 * Which category incurred the most expense?

 The PBIB consist of two pages of report.
-The first page provides an bird's eye view
+The first page provides an bird's eye view of the dataset, while the second page breaks down each month's expenses.

 ## Summary Page